cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/detail-callouts/detail-ida-check.md

 ## Notes

-- This panel is primarily intended for **simulation studies and algorithm comparison**.
-In real applied data, the “True TE” column is not available.
+- For real data, where the True TE column is not available, all columns and summary statistics that require knowledge of the true total effect are omitted.
+In this mode, the panel simply reports the IDA (or Optimal IDA) intervals themselves, which can be interpreted as empirical bounds on the unknown total effects.
-- The quality of IDA intervals depends entirely on the estimated graph.
+- The quality of IDA intervals depends on the estimated graph.
   A poor graph may yield intervals that systematically miss the true effects, even if the IDA machinery itself is correct.